-However, it is preferable to produce one single crm report for all machines that you need log files from.
+However, it is preferable to produce one single crm\report for all machines that you need log files from.

-10 Upgrading to the Latest Product Version
+10 Upgrading to the latest product version

-For general instructions on how to upgrade a cluster, see Book "Administration Guide", Chapter 24 "Upgrading Your Cluster and Updating Software Packages".
-The chapter also describes which preparations to take care of before starting the upgrade process.
+For instructions on how to upgrade the cluster nodes, refer to Book "Administration Guide", Chapter 28 "Upgrading your cluster and updating software packages".
+The chapter also describes which preparations to take before starting the upgrade process.
+It provides an overview of the supported upgrade paths and where to find the details for each step.